wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 Smart Reporter shows you key performance indicators and product wise sales trends in an easy to understand manner.
 You can see product performance, their sales trend and can take business decisions based on that.

 It also shows you key performance indicators (total sales, average sales, velocity etc) so you can quickly guage performance of your business.
+Also, the same key performance indicators are available on the wordpress dashboard page so you need not navigate to Smart Reporter page everytime.

 You can filter reports by date range and can also search and view sales trends of specific products.